Frederick Whitworth Aylmer, 6th Baron Aylmer: Career

 HMS Swiftsure (centre of the picture) at the Battle of the Nile, as the French ship, Orient explodes.

 Aylmer joined the navy shortly after his thirteenth birthday, as a captain's servant to John Manley, on board the 32-gun frigate, HMS Syren, in the Channel.
 Aylmer was rated as a midshipman in September 1791 before following his captain to the newly built, 38-gun, HMS Apollo on the Irish station in 1794.
 Promoted to lieutenant in December 1796, Aylmer transferred to HMS Swiftsure the following January, and sailed to the Mediterranean under Captain Benjamin Hallowell Carew, where he participated in the Battle of the Nile.
 It was Swiftsure, in the company of HMS Alexander, that first discovered the French fleet in Aboukir Bay on 1 August 1798.
 Later, during the battle, Swiftsure anchored between Orient and Franklin, and fired into both until Orient caught alight and exploded.

 In January 1802, following a protracted period of shore leave, Aylmer returned to the Mediterranean, joining Lord Keith's squadron as commander of the 18-gun sloop Delight.
-In 1803, he returned to home waters, serving in the Channel and off Cadiz under Sir John Orde, in another 18-gun sloop, Wasp.
+In 1803, he returned to home waters, serving in the Channel and off Cádiz under Sir John Orde, in another 18-gun sloop, Wasp.